15.3 Cost Sharing Policy

 In addition, cost sharing may not be proposed where the sponsor has explicitly prohibited it (e.g., National Science Foundation).

 Identifying and providing resources for cost sharing of direct costs (including equipment) is always the responsibility of the PI.
 The PI may NOT utilize funds from another federal award as the source of cost sharing, except as authorized by statute.
 The PI may utilize funds from non-federal awards as the source of cost sharing ONLY when specifically allowed by both parties.
-Funds for cost-shared expenditures are typically identified from among gift, endowment income, operating budget (except in the School of Medicine), or other department designated funds.
+Funds for cost shared expenditures are typically identified from among gift, endowment income, operating budget, or other department designated funds.
+In the School of Medicine, neither operating budget nor designated clinic accounts can be used for this purpose.

-After the end of the project performance period, when unanticipated project expenses result in more charges to a sponsored account than were funded, the amount of the overdraft must be included in the University’s modified total direct cost base for calculation of the F&A rate.
-An overdraft does not represent cost sharing but is accounted for in the same manner.
+After the end of the project performance period, when project expenses result in more charges to a sponsored account than were funded, the amount of the overdraft must be included in the University’s modified total direct cost base (MTDC) for calculation of the F&A rate.
+An overdraft does not represent cost sharing but it must be charged to a cost sharing account in order for it to be included in the MTDC base.

 The actual effort and other costs required to accomplish the goals of a sponsored project might differ from what was proposed and awarded.
 The total costs could decrease due to changes in programmatic needs.
 When there is cost sharing on such projects, the sponsor may need to be consulted to determine if the reduction can be applied to either the University's committed cost sharing or to both sponsor and University resource contributions on a pro rata basis.
 Otherwise, the sponsor's share is reduced and the University’s entire cost sharing commitment must be met.
-The PI or the PI's departmental or research administrator must consult with the Office of Sponsored Research before the sponsor is contacted.
+The PI or the PI's departmental or research administrator must consult with the Institutional Official in the Office of Sponsored Research (OSR), Industrial Contracts Office (ICO) or the Research Management Group (RMG) before contacting the sponsor.

 The Office of Sponsored Research is responsible for providing information to sponsoring agencies that demonstrate the University has fulfilled the cost sharing commitments that it made as a condition of receiving external sponsorship.
 An overdraft in not considered cost sharing and is not reported to a sponsor.